FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJmdXNpb25hdXRoLmlvIiwiZXhwIjoxNTkwNzA4Mzg1LCJhdWQiOiIyMzhkNDc5My03MGRlLTQxODMtOTcwNy00OGVkOGVjZDE5ZDkiLCJzdWIiOiIxOTAxNmI3My0zZmZhLTRiMjYtODBkOC1hYTkyODc3Mzg2NzciLCJuYW1lIjoiRGFuIE1vb3JlIiwicm9sZXMiOlsiUkVUUklFVkVfVE9ET1MiXX0.8QfosnY2ZledxWajJJqFPdEvrtQtP_Y3g5Kqk8bvHjo
 ```

-You can decode it using [any number of online tools](/learn/expert-advice/dev-tools/jwt-debugger), because it's just three base 64 encoded strings joined by a period.
+You can decode it using [any number of online tools](/learn/expert-advice/dev-tools/jwt-debugger), because it's just three base 64 encoded strings joined by periods.

 Keep any data that you wouldn't want in the hands of someone else outside of your JWT.
 When you sign and send a token, or when you decode and receive it, you're guaranteed the contents didn't change.
 You're not guaranteed the contents are unseen.